ksnortum/find-words-python/README.md

 ## Prerequisites

-You will need [Python](https://www.python.org/downloads/) 3.8 or above to.
+You will need [Python](https://www.python.org/downloads/) 3.8 or above to execute the app.
 It may run on lower versions, but this is not guaranteed.

 You will also need the [PyQt5](https://riverbankcomputing.com/software/pyqt/intro) framework.
 To install: